aluuwwa5/TSIS-2/README.md

 ## How to Run Scraping

-To scrape the latest news data from Tengrinews.kz, you can run the scraper manually or automate it using Apache Airflow.
+To scrape the latest news data from Tengrinews.kz, we can run the scraper manually or automate it using Apache Airflow.

 ### 1. Install Dependencies